ALS DISABILITY BENEFITS: LOU GEHRIG’S DISEASE

 SSDI & SSI BENEFITS FOR ALS

 Under the Compassionate Allowances program, your disability application will be fast tracked due to your ALS diagnosis.
-You don’t have to do anything to qualify for expedited processing.
-Having an ALS diagnosis will make you automatically eligible.
+You don’t have to do anything to qualify for fast processing.
+Having an ALS diagnosis automatically qualifies you.
 However, if you file an application with the help of a disability lawyer, then they can make sure SSA does their job.
-If you have ALS, you should receive a decision from the SSA within a couple of weeks of filing your disability application.
+If you have ALS, then you should receive a decision from the SSA within a couple of weeks of filing your SSDI application.

 Social Security Disability benefits are available to you if you cannot work due to ALS.
-However, in order to qualify for SSD benefits you must have enough work credits.
-For example, if you are over the age of 30, then you must have worked at least 20 quarters within the ten year period just prior to the occurrence of your disability.
+However, in order to qualify for SSDI benefits you must have enough work credits.
+For example, if you are over the age of 30, then you must have worked at least 20 quarters within the ten year period just prior to the onset of your disability.
 The Social Security Administration often calls this rule the “20/40 rule.”
 Find out more about the definition of work and substantial gainful activity.
-SSD benefits come with Medicare benefits.
+SSDI benefits come with Medicare benefits.

 Please note that if you do not have enough work credits to qualify for SSD benefits, then you can apply for SSI benefits.
 However, Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.
 SSI benefits are an addition to SSD benefits, paid to you if your monthly SSD benefit is a low amount of money.

-FILING A CONCURRENT CLAIM FOR SSD AND SSI BENEFITS
+FILING A CONCURRENT CLAIM FOR SSDI AND SSI BENEFITS

-If you have worked full-time and earned a low wage, you could qualify for a combination of both SSI and SSD benefits.
+If you have worked full time and earned a low wage, then you could qualify for a combination of both SSI and SSD benefits.
 The SSA calls this a “concurrent claim.”
-For example, if your SSD amount is $500 a month, SSI will kick in to bring you to a higher amount.
-Currently, the SSI amount is $841 a month for an individual.
-For a couple, the current SSI amount is $1,261 for a married couple.
+For example, if your SSDI amount is $500 a month, SSI will kick in to bring you to a higher amount.
+Currently, the SSI amount is $943 a month for an individual.
+For a couple, the current SSI amount is $1415 for a married couple.

 SSA’S LISTING FOR ALS – LISTING 11.10